Date28 June 2023

 - A discussion of key challenges that impact safe use of time critical medicines within the system and why this issue continues to be a challenge for the whole system

-- ‘Lived experience’ will be shared to understand the impact of where time critical medicines are omitted or delayed to inspire actions to improve safety
+- ‘Lived experience’ was shared to understand the impact of where time critical medicines are omitted or delayed to inspire actions to improve safety

 - Shared exemplar practices related to improving the safety with time critical medicines, which will allow for reflection on local practice and consideration for implementation at a local and system level.